kekema/apex-validation/README.md

 Custom validation can be defined for all Item Types, and for both IG Column Items as well as regular Items.

 The 'Validate Page' and 'Validate IG Row' events do support validation logic on the page/row level.
+For 'Validate Page', the 'Selection Type' is 'JavaScript Expression': apex.gPageContext$

 To initialize the plugin, use a DA on 'Page Load' and select 'LIB4X - Validation'.
 Select if you want to use 'Instant Validation'.